ehorvat1/NES-MEP-Reader/README.md

 ## Web interface:
 The web interface is very similar to original "amsreader-firmware".
-I have (not jet)  added a 60 Minute plot, made the plots interactive and translated to German language.
+I have added a 60 Minute plot, and translated to German language.
 <img src="Dashboard.png">